avdi/ivar/README.md

 class SandwichWithIvarMacro
   include Ivar::Checked # or Ivar::CheckedOnce

-  # Pre-declare instance variables that will be used
+  # Pre-declare only instance variables that might be referenced before being set
+  # You don't need to include variables that are always set in initialize
-  ivar :@bread, :@cheese, :@condiments, :@side
+  ivar :@side

   def initialize
     @bread = "wheat"